Deströyer 666: History

-Following their debut release, Deströyer 666 had a line-up of Warslut, bassist Bullet Eater (aka Phil Gresik, ex-Bestial Warlust, Hobbs' Angel of Death, Mass Confusion), Gospel of the Horns' drummer Howitzer, and guitarist Shrapnel.
+Following their debut release, Deströyer 666 had a line-up of Warslut, bassist Bullet Eater (a.k.a.
+Phil Gresik, ex-Bestial Warlust, Hobbs' Angel of Death, Mass Confusion), Gospel of the Horns' drummer Howitzer, and guitarist Shrapnel.
 They recorded the group's first studio album, Unchain the Wolves (1997).
-Soon after, Howitzer was replaced by Deceiver and during 1999 the band recorded Phoenix Rising, though it was not released until more than a year later.
-K. K. Warslut also joined neo-Nazi metal musicians Scott McGuinness of Fortress and Nigel Brown of No Remorse to form the band Raven's Wing, which released one album, Through the Looking Glass, in 1997.
+Soon after, Howitzer was replaced with Deceiver, and during 1999, the band recorded Phoenix Rising, though it was not released until more than a year later.
+K. K. Warslut joined neo-Nazi metal musicians Scott McGuinness of Fortress and Nigel Brown of No Remorse to form the band Raven's Wing, which released the album Through the Looking Glass in 1997.

 During 2000, Deströyer 666 toured Europe extensively.
 Dutch drummer Erich de Windt of Sinister and Prostitute Disfigurement joined the band after the recording of the EP King of Kings.
 Gresik left to be replaced by Simon Berserker.
 Phoenix Rising was released by Season of Mist in November.
 De Windt was replaced by German drummer Mersus in 2001 and Deströyer 666 toured through Europe again with Immolation and Deranged, after which the band left Australia to relocate to Europe.
 Warslut settled in Eindhoven in the Netherlands and Shrapnel began living in London.

 The 2002 album Cold Steel... for an Iron Age featured a cover art that the band has since disavowed, claiming they never approved it.
 A reissue of the album was scheduled for late 2005 but as of May 2009, it had not appeared.
 It is supposed to feature all new artwork as well as bonus songs.

 The next album, Defiance, was released in June 2009.
 It is their first album where none of the music was composed by Warslut, whereas he has concentrated on the lyrics as usual with the music composed by Shrapnel and Matt Razor.
 The album was well received by both fans and critics to keep Deströyer 666 well in the bracket of the cult act they have become.

 In 2010, the group released a compilation album, To the Devil His Due, which contains all of the tracks previously available only on 7" vinyl EPs.

 In August 2012, it was announced that Shrapnel left the band for personal reasons.

 Deströyer 666 released their fifth studio album, Wildfire, on 26 February 2016.

 On 2 December 2022, the group released their sixth studio album, Never Surrender.
 It was promoted by the single "Guillotine", released that September, whose music video featured footage from anti-lockdown protests that had taken place in their home country.